 The pixel archives is a library of my photographic images stored on a 48 terabyte hard drive housing everything I have photographed from today and all the way back to the 1970s including images that predate my digital work when I used to work with both black and white as well as color film.

-One of the many challenges of digital images is that after an initial review and edit, I tend to move forward to the next day, week, and months of fresh new images.
-After decades of shooting, there is a significant number of images that have not been looked at, worked on, or for that matter, deleted and thrown away.
+One of the many personal challenges shooting in digital is that after an initial review and edit, I tend to move forward to the next day, week, and months of new images.
+After decades of shooting, there is a significant number of photographs that have not been looked at, worked on, or for that matter, deleted and thrown away.
 Thankfully during the initial edits, I was very selective in what was deleted as I am finding old/new photographs that resonate with my current sensibilities.

 Not necessarily in any specific chronological order, this blog highlight's the best of the images I am currently editing and working on.
 The subject matters vary from street photography, nature, abstracts, architecture, landscapes and cityscapes, people in public places, sports, to studies of the beautiful design in classic automobiles.